COVID-19 Destination Updates

 The well-being of our guests and residents is the highest priority for the Cumberland Valley Visitors Bureau and we promote and encourage healthy and responsible travel.
 All travelers should seek and heed the latest expert guidance and take any necessary precautions.
-For your convenience, we have compiled a list of online resources below as well as answers to frequently asked questions about traveling to Cumberland Valley.
+For your convenience, we have compiled a list of online resources and frequently asked questions about traveling to Cumberland Valley.
 We understand this situation is evolving and we will do our best to stay up-to-date.

 On July 1, 2020, Pennsylvania made wearing a mask mandatory when leaving your house to help in mitigation efforts.
 In general, this requires individuals to wear a face covering, in both indoor public places and in the outdoors when they are not able to consistently maintain social distancing from individuals who are not members of their household, such as on a busy sidewalk, waiting in line to enter a place, or near others at any place people are congregating.
 Whether inside in a public place or outside, and when wearing a face covering or not, everyone should socially distance at least six feet apart from others who are not part of your household.

 What closures are affecting Cumberland Valley tourism locations?

 Cumberland County moved into the Green Phase of re-opening on June 12.
 Many of our businesses have chosen to slowly re-open to guests or are still required to operate at a limited capacity.
 With targeted mitigation efforts effective July 16, 2020, in-house dining is allowed at 25% capacity (reduced from 50% capacity); personal care services such as hair salons may open by appointment only at 50% occupancy; indoor recreation, health, and wellness facilities, gyms, and spas may open at 50% occupancy with appointments strongly encouraged; and all entertainment venues (such as casinos, theaters, and shopping malls) can re-open at 50% occupancy.